Scots and Catalans look to each other to ease independence woes

 Perhaps more sobering for the party is a reported drop in support for independence.
 In a Survation poll for the Sunday Mail newspaper taken on February 25 — a day before Salmond gave six hours of testimony to the inquiry — backing for the Union moved ahead for the first time in more than 22 successive polls.

 In the same poll, a majority said they also thought the SNP had been in government for too long.
-Polls are yet to be commissioned following Salmond's inquiry appearance but it is clear that the fortunes of the SNP and the independence movement, and the obstacles they face, continue to be inexorably juxtaposed.
+Weighted polls are yet to be published following Salmond and Sturgeon's inquiry appearances but it is clear that the fortunes of the SNP and the independence movement, and the obstacles they face, continue to be inexorably juxtaposed.

 Surprise electoral gains